DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

 Option:

-The following selection demonstrates the creation of the x86_64-native-linuxapp-gcc Intel® DPDK library.
+The following selection demonstrates the creation of the x86_64-native-linuxapp-gcc DPDK library.

 .. code-block:: console